ocaml/platform-blog/opam-2-0-beta.md

   through the external [Conex](https://github.com/hannesm/conex) tool, being developed in parallel.

-There are many more, like the new `opam clean` and `opam admin` commands, a new archive caching system, etc., but we'll let you check the full [changelog](https://github.com/ocaml/opam/blob/2.0.0-beta/CHANGES).
+There are many more features, like the new `opam clean` and `opam admin` commands, a new archive caching system, etc., but we'll let you check the full [changelog](https://github.com/ocaml/opam/blob/2.0.0-beta/CHANGES).

 We also improved still on the